kaltura/player-sdk-native-ios/README.md

 =================
 For detailed usage guide see [Knowledge Center iOS player SDK usage guide](http://knowledge.kaltura.com/kaltura-player-sdk-ios)

 **Note**: The Kaltura native player component is in beta.
-If your a Kaltura customer please contact your kaltura customer success manager to help facilitate use of this component.
+If your a Kaltura customer please contact your Kaltura customer success manager to help facilitate use of this component.

 The Kaltura player-sdk-native component enables embedding the [kaltura player](http://player.kaltura.com) into native environments.
 This enables full HTML5 player platform, without limitations of HTML5 video tag API in iOS platforms.
 Currently for iOS this enables:
 * Inline playback with HTML controls ( disable controls during ads etc. )